wolpert/feature-flag/README.md

 * Too many bells ans whistles and leaky abstractions.

 ## TODO
-1. Added a watcher on new feature flags so that on change/delete events we invalidate the cache.
+1. Generic CLI would be nice.
-2. Generic CLI would be nice.
+2. Add in DDB and SQL support.